Skip Hall (martial artist)

-J. "Skip" Hall is a former mixed martial artist and IBM sales manager.
+J. "Skip" Hall (born September 9, 1944) is a former mixed martial artist and IBM sales manager.
 At 57, "Skip" claimed to be the oldest pro-debuting fighter, and in 2008 at the age of 63 he gained a measure of notoriety as an unusually old combat sports athlete.
 He was a participant in the Jasper City Slugfest in August 2006 against former UFC Superfight Champion Dan Severn, and retired in 2009 from active MMA fighting after declaring himself "Oldest Active MMA Fighter in history."

 Biography

 Hall served in the U.S. Army, stationed in Korea as a Clerk Typist.
 He later became something of a novelty attraction as a mixed martial arts fighter over the age of 60 with limited in-ring success.
 In 2008, Skip's simultaneous status as an active fighter and senior citizen - as well as since-debunked claims about his special forces background - led to a series of uncritical profiles by various media outlets.